PadraigMontague/Pre-release-queue/README.md

 # Pre Release Queue webservice
-During the covid-19 pandemic I noticed that people queued for computer hardware and there was not an easy way to manage queuesoutside shops.
+During the covid-19 pandemic I noticed that people queued for computer hardware and there was not an easy way to manage queues outside shops.
 I decided to develop this webservice to help solve this problem.

 ## Technologies used
     Core technologies: